You want smart political talk without the meltdowns?

 But Democrats are too busy.

-You got an Obama Obama appointed judge blocking Trump from denying funds to sanctuary cities.
+You got an Obama-Obama-appointed judge blocking Trump from denying funds to sanctuary cities.

-They can't get it done legislatively, so let's get a liberal jurist, activist justice to do that which we can't get done on our own.
+So let's get a liberal jurist, activist justice, to do that which we can't get done on our own.

-Blocked by a federal judge amid a flurry of legal setbacks.
+And Trump's executive order on voting, blocked by a federal judge amid a flurry of legal setbacks.

-Illegal uh alien is sentenced to life in prison for murdering a showgirl, Canadian tourists on the Vegas Strip.
+Illegal alien is sentenced to life in prison for murdering a showgirl, Canadian tourists on the Vegas Strip.

 And what else?